Nakhon Ratchasima (Korat) Travel Guide: Khmer Temples and Isan

 Khao Yai National Park

-Wildlife: wild elephants are regularly seen on the main road through the park at dusk.
-Sambar deer, white-handed gibbons, great hornbills (reliably seen at the fruiting trees along the access road), and Asiatic black bears.
+Wildlife: Wild elephants are regularly seen on the main road through the park at dusk — the stretch between the headquarters and the Pha Kluay Mai campsite is the most reliable spot.
+Sambar deer, white-handed gibbons, great hornbills (reliably seen at the fruiting trees along the access road between November and February), and Asiatic black bears.
 Gaur (Indian bison) are present but rarely encountered.
+Slow lorises and civets are sometimes spotted on night safaris.

 Prasat Hin Phnom Rung

 150km southeast of Korat (can be combined with Phimai on a 2-day trip).
-A 12th-century Khmer temple on the rim of a dormant volcano, with a long approach stairway and some of the finest lintel carvings in Thailand.
-The Narai lintel (depicting the Hindu creation myth) is particularly celebrated.
-Entry: ฿100.
+A 12th-century Khmer temple on the rim of a dormant volcano, with a long approach stairway — 160 metres of ceremonial walkway rising through four tiers — and some of the finest lintel carvings in Thailand.
+The Narai lintel (depicting Vishnu reclining on the cosmic ocean) is particularly celebrated.
+Entrance approximately ฿100 as of 2026.
+Open daily 6am–6pm.
+Allow 1.5 hours.

 Practical information

-Getting there — Bus from Bangkok Mo Chit (3–4 hours, ฿200–250).
-Train from Bangkok Hua Lamphong (5 hours).
-Korat is the main overland route into Isan.
+Getting there — Bus from Bangkok Mo Chit (3–4 hours, approximately ฿200–250).
+Minivan services are slightly faster.
+Train from Bangkok Hua Lamphong (5 hours, approximately ฿100–300 depending on class).
+Korat is the main overland route into Isan — the motorway from Bangkok is well-maintained.